Model Predictive Control of Thermo-Hydraulic Systems Using Primal Decomposition: INTRODUCTION

 Automated approaches for MPC generation for time-continuous DAEs are presented in \cite{fabien_dsoa_2010}, \cite{houska_acado_2011}, and \cite{chen_matmpc_2019}.
 In \cite{fabien_dsoa_2010}, the optimal control problem is solved using a direct method.
 According to \cite{olanrewaju_implications_2017}, in direct methods first the time-continuous DAEs are time-discretized, and then an optimization problem is solved based on the discretized system model.
 In contrast, the approaches presented by \cite{houska_acado_2011} and \cite{chen_matmpc_2019} employ multiple shooting techniques to solve the optimal control problem based on the continuous system model.

 This work presents a direct method for thermo-hydraulic systems modeled by CVs.
-One drawback of a direct approach is that the time discretization of nonlinear systems is not trivial.
-However, since the discretization occurs beforehand, this method may be more computationally efficient.
-Additionally, focusing on thermo-hydraulic systems allows us to exploit the specific structure of the models using primal decomposition.
+Although time discretization of nonlinear systems is challenging, performing it beforehand can improve computational efficiency.
+Focusing on thermo-hydraulic systems also enables exploiting their specific model structure through primal decomposition.